 The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS).
 The consolidated financial statements are based on historical cost, with the exception of employee benefit assets and liabilities, which are measured at the fair value of the plan assets less the present value of the defined benefit obligation, and specific financial instruments, which are measured at fair value.
-The consolidated financial statements are board of Directors on March 11, 2025 and are subject to approval by the Annual General Meeting of shareholders on April 2, 2025.
+The consolidated financial statements were authorized for issue by the Board of Directors on March 11, 2025 and are subject to approval by the Annual General Meeting of shareholders on April 2, 2025.